mjmlab/pyinseq/docs/index.md

 ## Notes on output

 **T50**
 * The minimum number of transposon insertion sites in the sample that account for at least 50% of the samples's reads.
-Used as a crude measure to detect bottlenecks, when comparing output T50 to the library input T50 or biological replicates.
+Used as a crude measure to detect bottlenecks, when comparing output T50 to the library input T50, or when comparing biological or technical replicates.